OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-03.md

 Bear with each other and forgive one another if any of you has a complaint against someone.
 Forgive as the Lord forgave you.

 ## Colossians 3:14
-And over all these virtues put on love, which binds them all together in perfect unity.
+And above all these virtues, embrace love, which unites them all in perfect harmony.

 ## Colossians 3:15
-Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
-And be thankful.
+Let the peace of Christ govern your hearts, for as members of one body you were called to peace.
+And cultivate thankfulness.

 ## Colossians 3:16
 Let the word of Christ dwell among you richly, with all wisdom teaching and admonishing one another with psalms, hymns, and spiritual songs, singing with gratitude in your hearts to God.